Home · Blog · Regulation

 Closing meeting

 The inspector summarises findings verbally.
 If no breaches are found, they confirm this and may provide informal advice.
-If breaches are identified, they explain what enforcement action they intend to take — improvement notice, prohibition notice, or referral for prosecution — and the timescales involved.
+If breaches are identified, they explain what enforcement action they intend to take, improvement notice, prohibition notice, or referral for prosecution, and the timescales involved.

 Thorough examination report for every asset

-Core LOLER requirement — inspector checks Schedule 1 completeness and dates
+Core LOLER requirement.
+Inspector checks Schedule 1 completeness and dates.

-Asset register / equipment inventory
+Asset register and equipment inventory

-Inspector checks all equipment appears in the register and has a corresponding report
+Inspector checks all equipment appears in the register and has a corresponding report.

 Written examination scheme (if applicable)